philcharitou/photography-portfolio/content/collections/pages/home.md

     link_text: 'About me'
     link: 'entry::b34377cb-2afe-4ed3-92c6-9b765b0d17fa'
     content: |-
-      Welcome to my collection of photos, where I try to make still moments come to life and etch stories in every frame.
+      Welcome to my collection of work, where I try to make still moments come to life and etch stories in every frame.
 Through the expression via composition, the beauty of individuals, their willingness to share their life, and the beautiful technology that allows us to capture it all.
       <br>
       Curious why I do it or interested in the results?
 Keep on reading.
     type: new_set